chikeezeh/rhcsa_study_note/notes/week5.md

 * Files
     `/etc/named.conf` &rarr; main configuration file for DNS `/var/named` &rarr; a directory that contains all the zone files and server definition.
+* Services
+  The main service for using a Linux Machine as a DNS server is `named`.